mlandry1/CarND/CarND-Behavioral-Cloning-P3/README.md

 After the whole process, I had 65904 training sample and 28248 validation samples.

 I then preprocessed this data using these steps:
-* convert the color map from BGR to RGB (model.py line 26)
+* convert the color map from BGR to RGB (*model.py* line 26)
-* resize the image to the model's expected input image size (model.py line 29)
+* resize the image to the model's expected input image size (*model.py* line 29)
-* apply a slight gaussian blur to smooth out artifacts (model.py line 32)
+* apply a slight gaussian blur to smooth out artifacts (*model.py* line 32)

 The color map conversion is required since the cv2.imread() function used to load the data for training outputs BGR images but the simulator for its part outputs RGB images.

 The whole process of augmenting, flipping and preprocessing both the training and the validation dataset is done using a Keras generator.
 This allows me to run this process on mini-batches with the CPU while the GPU is backpropagating the model without having to preload the entire dataset into the memory.

-The final step is to randomly shuffle the mini-batches data before yielding it to the fit_generator() function (model.py line 448).
+The final step is to randomly shuffle the mini-batches data before yielding it to the *fit_generator* function (*model.py* line 466).

 The validation set and training set seperation is done before the data enters the Keras generator.
-Indeed, I initially randomly shuffle the data set and put 30% of the data into a validation set (model.py line 362)
+Indeed, I initially randomly shuffle the data set and put 30% of the data into a validation set (*model.py* line 380)

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3 as evidenced by the fact that after the third epoch the validation loss started to go up again (see the graphic below).
 My final model had a validation loss of 0.0084 and a training loss of 0.0055.
 I used an adam optimizer so that manually choising the learning rate wasn't necessary.
-I also used a learning rate decay of 1e-7 to try to get a better final solution (model.py line ).
+I also used a learning rate decay of 1e-7 to try to get a better final solution (*model.py* lines 488 and 21).

 <img src=./examples/model_loss_vs_epoch.png  width="1000">

-To make sure I wasn't going to end up with an over or underfitted model , I used Keras's ModelCheckpoint callback (model.py line 472).
+To make sure I wasn't going to end up with an over or underfitted model , I used Keras's ModelCheckpoint callback (*model.py* line 492).
 This callback is executed after each epoch.
 It was configured to save the weights only when the current epoch validation loss is the lowest up to this point in the training process.

 ## Results